How to Study the Bible

 1. Always start with prayer.
 Ask the Holy Spirit to teach everyone.
 Humble yourselves to learn from Him.

 2. I’ve learned the best way to study with others is to read the scripture silently and then out loud.
 I recommend reading verse by verse slowly and talking through each verse together.
 Doing this allows each person to share what the Holy Spirit shows them pertaining to each verse.
-You can read out loud together, but I have found this isn’t always best method to allow for everyone to process what they read.
+You can read out loud together, but I have found this isn’t always the best method to allow everyone to process what they read.

-3. I encourage you to allow time to tie in other Scriptures the Holy Spirit brings to mind and/or cross references that go with the Scriptures you are reading as a group.
+3. I encourage you to allow time to tie in other Scriptures the Holy Spirit brings to mind and/or cross-references that go with the Scriptures you are reading as a group.
 Don’t rush through Scripture.
 Take time and ponder it.
 It’s more important for everyone to understand it than to rush through it.

 Personal Experience:

-At one point in my growing process I was reading the Scriptures, asking God how His word fits into our culture?
+At one point in my growing process, I was reading the Scriptures asking God how His word fits into our culture.
 He said, “I don’t fit into your culture, you fit into mine.”
 That was an eye-opening experience for me and changed my life.
 Always remember He is the same yesterday, today, and forever.
 Our culture has changed, He hasn’t.
 We must learn to live His way.

 7 Remember your leaders, those who spoke to you the word of God.
 Consider the outcome of their way of life, and imitate their faith.
 8 Jesus Christ is the same yesterday and today and forever.